cherrypy/cheroot/docs/changelog-fragments.d/README.rst

 understand that including unnecessary low-level implementation related details generates noise that is not particularly useful to the end-users most of the time.
-And so such details should be recorded in the Git history rather than a changelog.
+And so such details should be recorded in the Git history rather than a change log.

 Alright!
 So how do I add a news fragment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Cheroot* uses `towncrier <https://pypi.org/project/towncrier/>`_ for changelog management.
+*Cheroot* uses `towncrier <https://pypi.org/project/towncrier/>`_ for change log management.
 To submit a change note about your PR, add a text file into the ``docs/changelog-fragments.d/`` folder.
 It should contain an explanation of what applying this PR will change in the way